Cisco-Talos/Mussels/README.md

 Mussels is licensed under the Apache License, Version 2.0 (the "License").
 You may not use the Mussels project except in compliance with the License.

-A copy of the license is located [here](LICENSE), and is also available online, at [apache.org](http://www.apache.org/licenses/LICENSE-2.0).
+A copy of the license is located [here](LICENSE), and is also available online at [apache.org](http://www.apache.org/licenses/LICENSE-2.0).

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,